Approved by TSC 04/08/2020

 - GitHub repositories can have one or more artifacts of a specific type to release.
 (For example: The mono repository, edgex-go, has more than 20 docker images to release.)

 - GitHub repositories may be released at different times.
 (For example: Application and Device service repositories can be released on a different day than the Core services in the mono repository.)

 - Ability to track multiple release streams for the project.

 The code that will manage the release automation for EdgeX Foundry will live in a repository called

 cd-management.
 This repository will have a branch named

 release that will track the releases of artifacts off the

-main branch of the EdgeX Foundry repositories.
+master branch of the EdgeX Foundry repositories.